massachusett/ants/README.md

 A full writeup of the project can be found in "writeup.pdf"

-Code for all the referenced models can be found in "model.ipynb"
+Code for all the referenced models can be found in "models.ipynb"

 The data used in this project can be found in the "data" folder.